OR-Agent: Bridging Evolutionary Search and Structured Research for Automated Algorithm Discovery: Open Research Agent

-\paragraph{Problem Specification and Open Research Canvas.} Each research process begins with a human-in-the-loop problem specification stage.
-OR-Agent provides an \emph{Open Research Canvas (OR-Canvas)} as a shared interface for human researchers and AI agents to collaboratively define the research objective, evaluation protocol, and seed solution.
-The OR-Canvas serves as a persistent specification artifact that grounds subsequent automated exploration, ensuring alignment between human intent and agent-driven research while minimizing ad-hoc prompt engineering.

-\paragraph{Evolutionary Initialization and Deep Investigation.} At the start of each research round, a \emph{Lead Agent} samples one or more parent solutions from a structured solution database, analogous to population initialization in evolutionary algorithms.
-Mutation- and crossover-like operations are realized through large language model (LLM)–driven idea recombination and variation, similar in spirit to prior LLM-based genetic approaches such as AEL~\cite{liu2023algorithm}, EoH~\cite{liu2024evolution} and ReEvo~\cite{ye2024reevo}.
+At the start of each research round, a \emph{Lead Agent} samples one or more parent heuristics from a structured heuristics database, analogous to population initialization in evolutionary algorithms.
+Sampling strategies range from near-uniform selection (favoring exploration) to elite-biased selection (favoring exploitation), with temperature-controlled interpolation between the two.
+Mutation- and crossover-like operations are realized through LLM–driven idea recombination and variation, similar in spirit to prior LLM-based genetic approaches such as AEL~\cite{liu2023algorithm}, EoH~\cite{liu2024evolution} and ReEvo~\cite{ye2024reevo}.
 However, unlike these methods, OR-Agent does not rely on frequent evolutionary operators alone.
 Instead, it emphasizes extensive and systematic investigation around each evolutionary starting point before progressing to new ones.
 This design choice reflects a key departure from prior work: in scientific research, generating ideas via mutation or crossover is only the beginning.
 High-quality discoveries typically emerge from iterative refinement, targeted experimentation, and repeated diagnosis of failure modes.
 OR-Agent explicitly allocates computational effort toward deep local exploration once a promising direction is identified, closely mirroring human research practice.

-\paragraph{Tree-Structured Research Workflow and Refinement Loops.} Each Lead Agent organizes its research process as a tree-structured workflow, implemented via a \texttt{FlowGraph}.
-Each node corresponds to an intermediate research state, consisting of an idea, an implementation, and experimental evidence.
-Child nodes represent refined variants.
-OR-Agent adopts a \emph{Refinement Loop Paradigm}, in which idea generation, code implementation, and experimentation are all embedded within iterative refinement loops.
-Idea refinement loops continuously adjust hypotheses, code refinement loops address implementation errors and performance bottlenecks, and experiment refinement loops repeatedly probe the environment to extract informative feedback.
-This explicit structuring of refinement distinguishes OR-Agent from linear or single-pass research agents.
+Each Lead Agent organizes its research process as a tree-structured workflow.
+Multiple Lead Agents may operate concurrently, enabling parallel exploration of distinct research directions while sharing knowledge through the common heuristics database.